Kauthar-Omar/Linux-exercises/README.md

 # Linux-exercises
 This repo is a platform where I put down the answers to my attempted questions from a linux exercise shared on slack.

-## Below are the queations attempted
+## Below are the questions attempted

 1. How many processes are currently running on your system?
 Use ps and wc, the first line of output of ps is not a process!